digaev/interactor-js/README.md

 `rollback(): Promise<any>`

-This method is only used by Organizers if one of the further interactors in the chain fails so that the interactor can undo the changes made by `perform`.
+This method is only used by Organizers to allow successfully resolved interactors in the chain to undo the changes made by `perform`.

 ### static perform